• Project

 During summer 2025, contractor crews will repave an 11-mile stretch of northbound and southbound I-5 between Koontz Road (milepost 69.44) and the SR 507 interchange (milepost 81) in Lewis County.

-This project will repair worn pavement on northbound and southbound I-5 from milepost 69.40 to 80.75 by removing old asphalt and replacing it with new pavement.
-Work includes grinding and paving all travel and auxiliary lanes, repairing five bridges, fixing guardrails, sinkholes, and drainage, and replacing bridge membranes, expansion joints, and compression seals.
-Some temporary ramp and shoulder closures may be needed.
+This project will repair worn pavement on northbound and southbound I-5 by removing old asphalt and replacing it with new pavement.
+Work includes grinding and paving all travel and auxiliary lanes and fixing sinkholes, drainage, and pavement markings.

 What to expect